microsoft/sqlworkshops/sql2019lab/02_Security.md

 SSMS analyzes column names in the database and creates recommendations for data classification for labels and information_type.

-Select click to view in the gray bar to see the recommendations for WideWorldImporters
+Select "click to view" in the gray bar to see the recommendations for WideWorldImporters

 ![Choose Classification Recommendations](./graphics/choose_classification_recommendations.png)